 Cozy comfort food at its best, this Dutch Oven Beef Stew cooks low and slow in your oven for meltingly tender results.
 It’s naturally gluten-free, high in protein, and packed with veggies.
 Try this recipe for your next family dinner with its classic flavors, it’s something the whole family will love.
-Fall-apart tender beef coated in a savory gravy with tender potatoes, carrots, and peas makes this a one-pot meal you can rely on.
+Fall-apart tender beef coated in a savory gravy with tender potatoes, carrots, and peas makes this a one-pot meal you can rely on for comfort food flavor.

 You can definitely use regular stew meat here if it’s convenient.
 But once you experience the wonders of beef stew made with chuck roast, you just can’t go back!